Concurrent build and release pipelines in VSTS

 As a Visual Studio Enterprise subscriber, do I get additional pipelines for TFS and VSTS?

 Yes.
-Visual Studio Enterprise subscribers get one concurrent private pipeline in Team Foundation Server 2017 and one concurrent private pipeline in each VSTS account of which they are a member.
+Visual Studio Enterprise subscribers get one concurrent private pipeline in Team Foundation Server 2017 or later and one concurrent private pipeline in each VSTS account of which they are a member.